A Simple Guide To Installing Your Farmhouse Sink

 Step 2.
 Check the Manufacturer's Installation Instructions.

 Once you've ordered your sink, have a look at any documentation that is supplied by the manufacturer.
 Are there any special requirements for your sink?
 Some types may require padding installed underneath them.
 You will need to keep this in mind during your install process and accommodate for any other requirements that the manufacturer outlines.
-Refer to the product pages for more details.
+Refer to the product pages for more details or check out these videos.

 Step 3.
 Cut Your Countertops.